ethereum-optimism/specs/specs/protocol/stage-1.md

    This includes upgrading L1 contracts, modifying the implementation of the dispute game, and any other safety-critical functions.

-2. **Guardian:** This account MUST control any action which may cause a delay in the finalization of L2 states and the resulting settlement on L1.
+2. **Guardian:** This account MUST control any action which may delay a users ability to exit the system to L1.
+Such delays may result from anything that impacts the finalization of L2 states and the resulting settlement on L1.

    This includes but is not limited to pausing code paths related to withdrawals.